JamesonPaulGlamm/JamBatPU2-assembler/README.md

 https://github.com/mattbatwings/BatPU-2 <br/>
 Download and extract the repository above <br/>
 Use schematic.py to turn my "insertname.mc" files to a schem file the minecraft computer can actually use

-# TODO
-Make a compiler <br/>
-Add more features to the assembler